 (Just an FYI, there are affiliate links included in this post to products and services that I found to be essential to breastfeeding my newborn.)

-That’s normal and actually a good thing!
+That’s normal and usually a good thing!

 Babies will nurse for long periods of time or very often not just to get the nutrition they need as they grow rapidly, but to increase your supply and establish that supply.

 Your supply is based on the baby’s demands.
 So in order to build your supply, baby needs to nurse for longer periods and more often some times.
 This is called cluster feeding, and it normally happens during growth spurts, when they’re sick, or in a developmental leap.

 So figure out a way to get really cozy and comfy and settle into a Netflix binge.
 I love this Brest Friend pillow.
 It’s made for twins and is huge, but it has a pocket for snacks, a remote and your phone.
 The ideal cluster feeding pillow and one of my best tips to make breastfeeding easier.